domsson/libtwirc/README.md

 - I only use `typedef` sparingly
 - I add `_t` to typedef'd variable names
 - I try to keep lines to 80 chars if possible
-- I rather exceed 80 chars than wrap a line
+- I rather exceed 80 chars a bit than wrap a line
+- I ratgher wrap a line than exceed 80 chars by a lot